adamsokemwa/adamsokemwa/README.md

 ## 👀 About Me

 - 🌱 Currently learning **Python**, **JavaScript**, and **Solidity** to build impactful solutions using blockchain and AI.
-- 💞️ Eager to collaborate on projects involving **smart contract development**, decentralized applications (dApps), and innovative AI systems.
+- 💞️ Eager to collaborate on projects involving **smart contract development**, decentralized applications (dApps), and innovative AI tools.
 - ⚡ Fun fact: I’m passionate about integrating sustainability into technology, making the future greener, one line of code at a time.

 ---